shcallaway/bento-api/README.md

 ## Authentication

 The API uses simple token-based authentication to prevent consumers from abusing the endpoints.
 It's easy to generate an api key -- just send a POST request to the /api_keys route.
 The keys expire after a short period of time.
-To disable authentication for development purposes, comment-out this line from tracks_controller.rb:
+To disable authentication for development purposes, comment out this line from tracks_controller.rb:

-before_action :restrict_access
+`before_action :restrict_access`

 This line calls the restrict_access method, which checks for a valid token.